xlladdins/xll/docs/Excel4MacrosA-D.md

   - > If reference is omitted, it is assumed to be the current
     > selection.

->
+> &nbsp;

-Standard\_num    is a logical value corresponding to the Standard Width command from the Column submenu on the Format menu.
+Standard\_num&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Standard Width command from the Column submenu on the Format menu.

   - > If standard is TRUE, Microsoft Excel sets the column width to the
     > currently defined standard (default) width and ignores width\_num.